cwru-phys-250/p250-spring-2023/examples/README.md

 An introduction to linear algebra but with a focus more on how we represent vectors in NumPy using arrays.
 There are important differences between vectors (and matrices) and arrays.
 We also briefly discuss the Newton-Raphson method.
 - **Linear_Equations.ipynb**:
 An introduction to solving systems of linear equations using functions from scipy.
+- **Eigenvalues.ipynb**:
+Eigenvalue problem are prevalent in many branches of physics.
+In classical mechanics they aid in finding the principle axes of rotating bodies and in finding the normal modes of oscillating systems.
+In quantum mechanics the time independent Schrödinger equation **is** an eigenvalue problem!
+Here we get a little practice using functions from `scipy.linalg` for solving these types of problems.